cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 Since the **v8 Build 150 Beta** pre-release, Mindustry supports the `select` instruction facilitating conditional assignments.

+> [!NOTE]
+> The Mindcode target which supports the `select` instruction is `8.1`.

 Mindcode doesn't provide direct access to the select instruction, but optimizes conditional expressions [to use the `select` instruction](SYNTAX-6-OPTIMIZATIONS.markdown#select-optimization) when possible.
 Using the ternary operator with simple values (`variable = condition ? trueValue : falseValue`) in Mindcode typically results in the `select` instruction being used.

+### Implementing strict nonequality using `select`

+The `strictNotEqual` condition is supported neither in the `op`, nor in the `jump` instructions, and prior to the `select` instruction, this condition needs to be evaluated in two instructions.
+The `select` instruction allows to simplify it:

+* `op strictNotEqual resul a b` can be expressed as `select result strictEqual a b false true`.
+* `jump target strictNotEqual resul a b` can be expressed as `select @counter strictEqual a b @counter target`.

+The `jump strictNotEqual` instruction can't be emulated using a `select` instruction when [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) are used, as symbolic label can't be used with the `select` instruction.
+Furthermore, it is possible to deactivate this mechanism using the [`emulate-strict-not-equal` option](SYNTAX-5-OTHER.markdown#option-emulate-strict-not-equal).

 ## `read` and `write` enhancements